anjieyang/anjieyang/README.md

 - 🔬 My research interests are in Machine Learning and Epidemiology.

-- 📚 I’m currently working on integrating XR and Gen AI in 3D Design, and applying Machine Learning to Epidemiology.
+- 📚 I’m currently working on integrating XR and Gen AI in 3D Design, Machine Learning, and Epidemiology.

 - 🥰 I’m also interested in various Machine Learning domains, including Computer Vision and Natural Language Processing.